The Cosmic Evolution and Spatial Distribution of Multiphase Gas associated with QSOs

 \section{Acknowledgements}

+The authors especially thank the referee for the insightful comments and suggestions, which are crucial to improving this work.
 EW thanks the support of the National Science Foundation of China (Nos.
 12473008) and the Start-up Fund of the University of Science and Technology of China (No. KY2030000200).
 HZ acknowledges the supports from National Key R\&D Program of China (grant Nos.
 2022YFA1602902, 2023YFA1607800, 2023YFA1607804) and the National Natural Science Foundation of China (NSFC; grant Nos.
 12120101003 and 12373010).
 ZCH is supported by NSFC-11903031 and USTC Research Funds of the Double First-Class Initiative YD 3440002001.
 HYW is supported by the National Natural Science Foundation of China (Nos.
 12192224) and CAS Project for Young Scientists in Basic Research, Grant No. YSBR-062.
 YG receives funding from Scientific Research Fund of Dezhou University (3012304024), Shandong Provincial Natural Science Foundation (ZR2024QA212), and the National Natural Science Foundation of China (NSFC, Nos.12033004 and 12233005).
 The authors gratefully acknowledge the support of Cyrus Chun Ying Tang Foundations.